Keyboard & Mouse

 Mouse Trajectory

-Analyzes cursor movement patterns to predict which links users are heading towards and prefetches content before they arrive
+Analyzes cursor movement to predict which links a user is heading towards, prefetching before they arrive.

 Keyboard Navigation

-Tracks tab key usage to prefetch when the user is N tab stops away from your registered element
+Tracks tab key usage to prefetch once the user is N tab stops away from your registered element.

 Scroll